janpeuker/awesome-tech-roles/README.md

 - [The XYZ Model](https://www.inc.com/bill-murphy-jr/google-recruiters-say-these-5-resume-tips-including-x-y-z-formula-will-improve-your-odds-of-getting-hired-at-google.html) - The XYZ model used to describe achievements for CV&apos;s, Resumes or Career Conversations and Performance Reviews.
 - [The Science Behind Making Software Engineering Interviews Truly Predictive of Job Performance](https://www.qualified.io/blog/posts/truly-predictive-software-engineering-interviews) - Long blog post listing research on biases and advantages of structured interviews.
 - [The Ultimate Guide to Onboarding](https://leadership.garden/onboarding-engineers/) - (For comparison) Not directly interview-related, but it&apos;s helpful to ask questions about onboarding during interviews to understand learning (growth mindset) focus of an org.
+- [What we look for in a resume](https://huyenchip.com/2023/01/24/what-we-look-for-in-a-candidate.html) - Chip Huyen explaining what startups look in resume's, especially regarding skills (and how they will be tested).

 ## Role Descriptions